Wfm Rta Analyst

 Monitor actual performance against re-forecasted numbers

-Q10.
-What is role of WFM
+Q. What is the role of WFM?

 WFM (Workforce Management) plays a crucial role in optimizing staffing levels, forecasting workloads, and scheduling employees to meet business needs.